th-in-gs/SwitchDualShockAdapter/doc/Log 1.md

 ; This configures the _software_ to assume a 12.8 MHz clock - it does not affect ; the chip itself.
-; We configure the chip with fuses, above, to use the built-in 8MHz internal ; oscilator.
+; We configure the chip with fuses, above, to use the built-in 8MHz internal ; oscillator.
 We'll then calibrate it in software to run 'too fast' at 12.8MHz. board_build.f_cpu = 12800000